Comfort Inn & Suites

 We're now staying at some cheap budget-suite hotel called Red Roof Inn.
 Although the nightly rate costs much lower than Comfort Inn & Suites, it's still very uncomfortable and a ghetto place to live in.

 The double bedroom is also missing the necessities, such as a fridge and a microwave.
-Luckily, we already have a fridge, but that's it besides an air fryer and electric indoor grill.
+Luckily, we already have a fridge and now a microwave, but that's it besides an air fryer and electric indoor grill.

 Sometimes it's better to show than just tell you.
 So that way you see just how much debt I have.
 Scroll down and allow me to explain how this happened...